phongduong/my-portfolio/data/posts/update-state-in-svelte.md

 This quote from Svelte describes exactly how updating states works

-> A simple rule of thumb: the name of the updated variable must appear on the left hand side of the assignment
+> A simple rule of thumb: the name of the updated variable must appear on the left hand side of the assignment - Svelte